For just £278.49 per year or £25.12 per month protect yourself and your freelance business with our trusted insurance.

 What is Employers Liability?

 Employer’s Liability is a type of insurance cover purchased by employers.
-The policy covers the employer for injury claims made against them by an employee.
+The policy covers the employer where they are held liable for injury/death of, illness contracted by an employee/volunteer/helper in the course of working for them.

 Employers are only required to have it if they employ one or more members of staff.